Anand-Munjuluri/pushnote_protodrive/README.md

 Now you can use PushNote on your desktop as if you were on a mobile device!

-Join us today at PushNote - Empowering your workflow, one task at a time.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).